PySimpleGUI/PySimpleGUI/readme_creator/4_Release_notes.md

 In Python, functions behave just like object.
 When you're placing a Text Element into your form, you may be sometimes calling a function and other times declaring an object.
 If you use the word Text, then you're getting an object.
 If you're using `Txt`, then you're calling a function that returns a `Text` object.

 **Lists**
 It seemed quite natural to use Python's powerful list constructs when possible.
 The form is specified as a series of lists.
 Each "row" of the GUI is represented as a list of Elements.
-When the form read returns the results to the user, all of the results are presented as a single list.
-This makes reading a form's values super-simple to do in a single line of Python code.

 **Dictionaries**
 Want to view your form's results as a dictionary instead of a list... no problem, just use the `key` keyword on your elements.
 For complex forms with a lot of values that need to be changed frequently, this is by far the best way of consuming the results.